Building an audience involves a lot of trial and error.

 A dietician named Sadia Badiei created Pick Up Limes and began posting videos about nutrition, travel, minimalism, and productivity at the beginning of 2017.
 By the end of that year, she had more than 650,000 subscribers.

 Now, in 2020, she has more than three million subscribers.

 I discovered the channel after a damn good headline on my YouTube home page caught my eye.
 All of the videos I binge-watched in a short period of time were professional and polished, and I knew I’d check out new content from Sadia in the future as well.

 I also noticed a lot of similarities to another YouTube channel I followed called Jenny Mustard.

 So, it was no surprise that by the middle of 2017 Sadia collaborated with Jenny and mentioned that Jenny’s content-creation style influenced the videos on the Pick Up Limes channel.

 The business of creativity

 Sadia didn’t just stay a fan — a consumer — of Jenny’s content; she transformed from a Fan to a Fanatic to a Fantastic Content Creator.

 Your favorite content creators all decided to shed their old selves in order to grow.
 And your favorite content is a direct product of time dedicated to learning and studying.

-It’s a process, and it’s one everyone in the business of creativity knows well.
+It’s a process, and it’s one professional writers know well.